digital-land/digital-land/content/project/local-plans/alpha/_index.md

 * a national picture of of plan making
 * a useful picture of where a plan is in its development
-* better collaboration (formal and informal) between Local Planning Authorities
+* better collaboration (formal and informal) between local planning authorities
 * more options to connect with the content in local plans
 * intelligent mapping of planning decisions to policies
 * open data on development policies for others to build services on (PropTech)